 - The focus should be on eating enough protein and calories, as this will help the body to recover after the surgery.
 Good sources of protein include lean meat such as chicken, turkey and fish, eggs, dairy products, beans and nuts.
-Here’s some protein powered breakfasts to start your day right, and suggestions to get in some high calorie meals.
+Here are some protein powered breakfasts to start your day right, and suggestions to get in some high-calorie meals.

 - Drink enough fluids.
 Drinking 48 to 64 ounces (6 to 8 cups) of fluid throughout the day is very important for patients to avoid dehydration, but it’s best to avoid filling up on them too much before meals.
 Drink liquids either 30 minutes before or after a meal, and only sip enough liquid with your meal to help the food go down.
 Some warming teas and some summery coolers.

 - As you recover, it is a good idea to focus on adding back the foods you enjoy, one at a time.
 Keep a food diary to help you identify potential trigger foods, and let your RD know about any adverse effects you experience, and the foods connected to them.